OMSAS – GPA Calculations

 The undergraduate academic record will include all information relating to undergraduate studies you undertake.

-International transcripts are processed as non‑convertible; therefore, a GPA is not calculated for universities outside of Canada and the US.
+We process international transcripts as non‑convertible; therefore, we do not calculate a GPA for universities outside of Canada and the US.

-Repeated courses are included in the OMSAS GPA.
-The original and repeated grade will be included in the OMSAS GPA if both grades appear on your official transcript.
+We include repeated courses in the OMSAS GPA.
+We will include the original and repeated grade in the OMSAS GPA if both grades appear on your official transcript.

-All courses and marks, including failed, incomplete and supplementary courses, and courses extra to degree requirements, are included in the GPA.
+We include all courses and marks, including failed, incomplete and supplementary courses, and courses extra to degree requirements, in the GPA.

-Where both letter and percentage grades are reported on the transcript, the percentage grade will be used, except for the University of British Columbia, which letter grades will be used for.
+Where both letter and percentage grades are reported on the transcript, we will use the percentage grade, except for the University of British Columbia, where we will use letter grades.

 Do not use a GPA to report grades for individual courses.